ScriptBasic/WinPBX/docs/Oxygen/Variables.md

 ```
 TYPE color32
-   r as byte
+   r AS BYTE
-   g as byte
+   g AS BYTE
-   b as byte
+   b AS BYTE
-   a as byte
+   a AS BYTE
    =
-   rgba as long  'UNION
+   rgba AS LONG   ' Union
 END TYPE

 TYPE colortext
-   txt as string
+   txt AS STRING
-   c as color32
+   c AS color32
 END TYPE

-dim t as colortext
+DIM t AS colortext

 t.txt = "Color code"
 t.c.r = 8